CyVerse-learning-materials/dnasubway_guide/step8.rst

      - FASTQ sequence reads
-     - Sample metadata file (.tsv or .txt formatted according to |QIIME 2 metadata documentation|)

-    to the CyVerse Data Store using Cyberduck.
+     - Sample metadata file (.tsv or .txt formatted according to |QIIME 2 metadata documentation|) to the CyVerse Data Store using Cyberduck.
 See instructions: |CyVerse Data Store Guide|.

+   (Optional: You can edit and change metadata using the Subway interface in the `Manage data` step once the project is created.)

 ----